facebookresearch/ParlAI/projects/light/README.md

 ## Datasets

-Available very very soon.
+Available here very soon.

-You can train your own ParlAI agent on the LIGHT task with `-t light`.
+You will be able to train your own ParlAI agent on the LIGHT tasks with `-t light`.

 ## Pretrained Models

-Finalized models are not yet released.
+Models will be released soon.
 Please check back here in the future.

 ## Citation